 - the amount recoverable under an order;

-- the effect on victims; and
+- the effect on any victims; and

 - the scope of the investigation.

-The increased likelihood of ASIC recovering costs against the defendant is likely to be at the detriment of the defendant.
+The increased likelihood of ASIC recovering costs against defendants is likely to be at the detriment of the defendant.
 The defendant will be required to cover not only their own legal expenses but also the expenses incurred by ASIC.
 Previously, there were no large annual costs imposed on Australian Financial Services Licence (AFSL) holders or Australian Credit Licence (ACL) holders.
 The cost of an AFSL or ACL holder being the subject of an ASIC investigation could become quite onerous and may impact on the AFSL or ACL holder’s ability to meet their ongoing financial requirements.

-AFSL and ACL holders should speak with their professional indemnity insurance providers to determine if their policy will cover any of these costs, or whether it an be extended at a reasonable price to cover any such costs order.
+AFSL and ACL holders should speak with their professional indemnity insurance providers to determine if their policy will cover any of these costs, or whether it can be extended at a reasonable price to cover any such costs order.